MaastrichtU-IDS/d2s-docs/docs/services-utilities.md

 sed -e 's/"/\\"/g' -e 's/\t/","/g' -e 's/^/"/' -e 's/$/"/' -e 's/\r//' dataset.tsv > dataset.csv
 ```

-* If needed, Entry Class is `io.rml.framework.Main`
+* If needed, Entry Class is `-c io.rml.framework.Main`

 >  See the [original RMLStreamer documentation](https://github.com/RMLio/RMLStreamer/blob/master/docker/README.md) to deploy using Docker.

-> `workspace` and `datasets` folder are shared in `/mnt` in the RML containers.
+> The `workspace` and `datasets` folders are shared in `/mnt` in the RML containers.
 Make sure the RMLStreamer can write to the output folder
 >
 > ```shell
 > chmod -R 777 workspace/graphdb-import